(one synonym : Ornithoptera euphorion Hancock, 1991)

 The undersides of forewings of the males are like the upper surfaces, but the undersides of the hindwings are yellow rather than green.
 The undersides of the females are similar to the upper surfaces.

-The species occurs in north Queensland, between Cooktown and Mackay.
-Its status as a species, as distinct from being a subspecies of Troides priamus is controversial, but here we follow Nielsen, Edwards, and Rangsi in treating it as a separate species.
+The status of I>Troides euphorion as a species, as distinct from being a subspecies of Troides priamus, is controversial, but here we follow Nielsen, Edwards, and Rangsi in treating it as a separate species.

 This species is featured at Coffs Harbour Butterfly House.
 Butterflies of this species may be purchased for release at weddings etc.